top of page

 Credible.
 Clear.
 Composed.

-As a psychology professor with a PhD in clinical psychology, Dr. Walsh brings a strategic combination to litigation: academic expertise in health and developmental psychology, scholarly understanding of trauma and power dynamics, firsthand experience with high-profile workplace harassment, and a court room presence honed through extensive national media experience.
+As a psychology professor with a PhD in clinical psychology, Dr. Walsh brings a strategic combination to litigation:

-Dr. Walsh can translate complex psychological research into clear, jury-friendly language.
+Dr. Walsh translates complex psychological research into clear, jury-friendly language.
 She has decades of experience speaking before live audiences, national television viewers, and radio listeners.
 She served as a co-host on the nationally syndicated daytime program The Doctors and was a long-running host on Los Angeles radio.
 She has appeared as a psychology expert on CNN, MSNBC, and Fox News, and has been featured in The New York Times and numerous national and digital publications.
 Her media experience ensures she remains composed under pressure, articulate in adversarial settings, and capable of delivering testimony that is precise, calm, and accessible.

 SERVICES